 What Does It Say On The Box?

 The majority of blade manufacturers recommend a tension setting of 15,000 psi to 20,000 psi based on a regular carbon steel blade.
 This varies widely when using blades of different materials, and a carbide-tipped blade will command a tension setting of up to 30,000 psi.
-If you are using a large industrial bandsaw it will most likely have blade tension scales built in.
-Unfortunately these are often faulty and will regularly show tension readings that are much higher than the blade is actually calibrated to.
+If you are using a large industrial bandsaw it will most likely have blade tension scales built-in.
+Unfortunately, these are often faulty and will regularly show tension readings that are much higher than the blade is calibrated to.
 To compensate for this inaccuracy, set the tension for the blade you are using to the recommended settings of the next widest blade.
-When adjusting the tension it is important to work slowly and avoid over tightening.
-If a blade snaps during sawing it can have disastrous consequences, and could result in injury to yourself and expensive damage to your bandsaw
+When adjusting the tension it is important to work slowly and avoid over-tightening.
+If a blade snaps during sawing it can have disastrous consequences and could result in injury to yourself and expensive damage to your bandsaw

 Most Recent Articles

 - Nov 17, 2020 Top Tips When Restoring, Rebuilding, or Repairing Wood Furniture by Nick Marr

 - Jul 17, 2020 5 Tips on Repairing Wood Furniture by Nick Marr

 - Dec 5, 2019 What are the Popular Kinds of Wood used for Woodworking Projects? by Guest